 Seattle Genetics has created the antibody-drug conjugate (ADC) technology, which significantly reduces the toxic effects associated with chemotherapy.
 It involves different ADC programs including SGN-CD19A and SGN-CD33A.
 The SGN-CD33A program is applied for patients with acute myeloid leukemia while the latter is for non-Hodgkin lymphoma patients.

 The company has also developed a complementary technology known as the Sugar-engineered antibody (SEA).
 This technology can be used to increase the effectiveness of monoclonal antibodies and can be used for solid tumors.
 Seattle Genetics is traded on Nasdaq Stock Market.
 Its current headquarters is in Bothell Washington.

 Siegall has a passion for unmet medical needs especially in the diagnosis and treatment of cancer.
 He has a doctorate in Genetics and a Bachelor in Zoology.
 His leadership has seen the company enter into several strategic licenses with different global companies including Addvie, Pfizer, Genentech (Roche), and GlaxoSmithKline.
 These licenses were for its ADC technology, which has generated over $300million for the company.

-He has earned several awards for his exceptional performance including the Alumnus of the Year from the University of Maryland.
 Before co-founding Seattle Genetics, Siegall held different positions at the National Institute of Health, the Pharmaceutical Research Institute (Bristol-Myers Squibb), and the National Cancer Institute.
 He has demonstrated his leadership at Seattle by helping the company secure over $675 million in funding from the public as well as private organizations.